jaspreet09915/carousel/README.md

 ## Modifications
 * Removed the resize-handler.
 Since the carousel was updated to use transitions, the resize handler became insignificant.
 * Added the ability to navigate with they keyboard number row.
 1 goes to the first element, 0 goes to the tenth.
+* Fixed the a short undesired jump when swiping on alternating sides of the screen.

 # Installation and Setup
 This project was created using Webpack and npm.